 Fill a large bowl with cold water.
 Peel and grate the potatoes and add them to the bowl of water.

 Add the stock to a medium-sized pot.
 Remove 1 1/2 cups of the grated potatoes from the water, squeeze out as much liquid as possible with your hands, and add them to the stock.
 Place the pot over high heat and bring to a boil.
 Then cover, turn the heat to low, and simmer until the potatoes are soft, about 5 minutes.
 Pour this mixture into a blender and purée just until smooth, 5 to 10 seconds on high.
 (Alternatively, you can also use a hand immersion blender in the pot.)
 Set aside to cool.

 Place a large sauté pan (about 14-inch), over medium heat, and add 2 tablespoons of the butter, onions and garlic.
-Stirring often, until the onions are soft, about 10 minutes.
+Stirring often, cook until the onions are soft, about 10 minutes.
 Mix in the prosciutto and 1 1/2 tablespoons of the rosemary and sauté for another 3 minutes.

 Pour the remaining grated potatoes into a strainer, and then squeeze out as much liquid as possible with your hands, adding them to the sauté pan as you go.
 Add 1 more tablespoon of the butter and mix everything together.
-Stirring often, continue sautéing until the potatoes are beginning to turn golden, about 10 minutes.
+Stirring often, continue sautéing until the potatoes begin to turn golden, about 10 minutes.